netsage-project/netsage-pipeline/docs/02_DOCKER.md

 ### Importer

 The importer config is defined in compose/netsage_shared.xml.
-If you use different values then the defaults you may want to change them.
+If you use different values then the defaults you may want to change them/ **NOTE: Changes will require you to rebuild the container**

 ### Logstash

-Define the input rabbit Queue.
-This should match the Importer output queue
+Define the input rabbit queue.
+This should match the importer output queue

 ```sh
 rabbitmq_input_host=rabbit